 RELS and PARTICIPATION IN THE WORLD AROUND YOU

 The career opportunities for undergraduate religious studies students are many and varied, especially when students blend their major or minor RELS curriculum with coursework in other fields.
 Programs and academic disciplines contributing courses to the RELS program, such as Sociology, Anthropology, Native American Studies, and African-African American studies make it possible when paired with RELS for students to prepare for careers in the Social Sciences.
 Students interested in English Literature or the writing programs in the A&S English department or the Gaylord College of Journalism could easily find themselves in positions as journalists specializing in reporting on religion across the globe.
 After graduation, Religious Studies majors do the same things other humanities and social science majors do, in roughly the same proportions.
 Majoring in Religious Studies is not, for most students, a route to a religious career, any more than majoring in English leads to being a novelist, poet, or literary critic.
 But a careful and considered combination of coursework, or a commitment to the breadth and depth of the Religious Studies curriculum could lead to a promising career in some unexpected but extremely gratifying field of pursuit.
+Prospective students often ask what they can do after graduation with this degree, and obviously architecture or engineering is out of the question.
+The question is met with another question: if money were no object, and you never had to work a day in your life, how would you spend your time?
+How would this degree enrich and make possible the goals you have for your life?

 Finally, in the past several decades businesses have found graduates with broad liberal arts backgrounds to be prime candidates for executive training programs and as a result, religious studies students can plan for rewarding business careers by combining the RELS degree or minor with a business degree.
 Knowledge of different religions is now a plus for businesses operating around the globe.
-Aside from the many career benefits, religious studies majors will discover that their studies will give them the perspective to participate more fully in the world around them.
+Aside from the many career benefits, Religious Studies majors will discover that their studies will give them the perspective to participate more fully in the world around them.

 Many occupations and careers require proficiency in research, writing, in various forms, and the ability to present a conclusion or make an argument —all skills you will learn as a Religious Studies major.
 Professors of Religious Studies research issues in religion and publish books, articles, and essays, in addition to teaching at the university or college level.
 Research projects often involve travel and language study.